Sir Francis Drake: Singeing the King of Spain's Beard

 Lord Howard was a member of the Queen’s Privy Council and an experienced administrator, but he was no man of the sea, at least not in the mould of Drake.
 He would devise strategy and he would make the final decision, but few people doubted who truly stood between victory at sea and the troops of the Duke of Parma on English soil.

 Drake was supremely confident, yes, the Spanish ships were larger and their guns more numerous but his were faster and more manoeuvrable and he could attack and move away before the Spanish could use their grappling irons and board the enemy’s vessels as they liked to do.
 Moreover, he knew the Spanish, he had fought them many times, and they held no fear for him.

-Late one afternoon an animated Captain Fleming sailed into Plymouth Harbour with urgent news but instead of reporting to Lord Howard he raced to where Sir Francis Drake was playing a game of bowls with the Mayor.
-There he breathlessly informed him that the Armada had been sighted off the Scilly Isles but an unruffled Drake continued with his shot merely remarking: “Time to play the game and still thrash the Spaniard’s afterwards.”
+Late one afternoon an anxious and animated Captain Fleming sailed into Plymouth Harbour with urgent news but instead of reporting to Lord Howard he raced to where Sir Francis Drake was playing a game of bowls with the mayor.
+There he breathlessly informed him that the Armada had been sighted off the Scilly Isles, but an unruffled Drake continued with his shot merely remarking: “Time to play the game and still thrash the Spaniard’s afterwards.”

 In the early hours of the morning of 29 July, Drake along with Howard organised an attack of Fire-ships upon the Armada moored at Calais.
 Stuffed full of pitch, brimstone, gunpowder, and tar eight ships were set alight and sent downwind at speed towards the Spanish ships which were at anchor and unable to move.